hansroh/skitai/README.rst

 Usage At Single Threaded Environment
 `````````````````````````````````````

-If you run Skitai with single threaded mode, you can't use req.wait(), req.getwait() or req.getswait().
+If you run Skitai with single threaded mode, you can't use req.wait(), req.dispatch().
 Instead you should use callback for this, and Skitai provide async response.

 .. code:: python